tendai22/dpans94_ja/app.md

 On the other hand, as a program requires increasing levels of resources, there will probably be sucessively  fewer systems on which it will execute sucessfully.
 An algorithm requiring an array of 109 cells might run  on fewer computers than one requiring only 103.

-Since there is also no way of knowing what minimum level of resources will be implemented in a system  useful for at least some tasks, any program performing real work labeled simply an “ANS Forth Program” is  unlikely to be labeled correctly.
+Since there is also no way of knowing what minimum level of resources will be implemented in a system  useful for at least some tasks, any program performing real work labeled simply an "ANS Forth Program" is  unlikely to be labeled correctly.

 ## A.6 Glossary